- Home

 What

-Workers are people who work at the polling places on Election Day.
-There are four
+Workers work either during Early Voting or at the precinct on Election Day.
+There

-(4) different positions at each polling place: Clerk, Assistant Clerk, Inspector,
+are five (5) different positions for Election Workers: Clerk, Assistant Clerk, Inspector,

 How